 - Mandalay Beer – a popular and long-established Myanmar lager, this has a rougher edge.
 Comes in blue label (5%) and red label (7%).

-Myanmar Rum, Mandalay Rum and Grand Royal Whisky are the most popular spirits, and are in fact significantly cheaper than beer on the basis of alcohol content; a 350ml bottle of rum will usually cost less than K1000.
+Myanmar Rum, Mandalay Rum and Grand Royal Whisky are the most popular local spirits, and are in fact significantly cheaper than beer on the basis of alcohol content; a 350ml bottle of rum will usually cost less than K1000.

 Locally made toddy (htan ye) is the preferred tipple of many rural people, and is usually fermented from the sap of the same palm trees used to make sugar.
 You might see this drink being distilled, and a few swigs are often given as a gift, on trips through the country.